homink/kaldi/egs/onmt/README.md

 ## WSJ corpus

-Details of WSJ corpus is [LDC93S6B](https://catalog.ldc.upenn.edu/LDC93S6B) and [LDC94S13B](https://catalog.ldc.upenn.edu/LDC94S13B).
+Details of WSJ corpus are [LDC93S6B](https://catalog.ldc.upenn.edu/LDC93S6B) and [LDC94S13B](https://catalog.ldc.upenn.edu/LDC94S13B).
 I hope you have permission to use it.

 In this repository, you need to define where WSJ corpus is located in: [run.wsj](https://github.com/homink/kaldi/blob/FeatureText/egs/onmt/s5/run_wsj.sh)

+As default, train_si284 and test_eval92 will be produced WSJ corpus. dev set is part of test_eval92.
+If you set build_all=1 in [run.wsj](https://github.com/homink/kaldi/blob/FeatureText/egs/onmt/s5/run_wsj.sh), only 1 set will be produced all together.
+The dimension of acoustic feacture vector is 40 as default as well.
+If you need only 40 dimension, set add_deltas=false in [extract_feat2lmfb.sh](https://github.com/homink/kaldi/blob/FeatureText/egs/onmt/s5/local/extract_feat2lmfb.sh)

 ## Execution